-We believe Canada is filled with ambitious and talented Black, Indigenous and other self-identifying women of colour (BIWoC) who have the power to advance their careers when given access to influential networks, mentorship, allyship, tools, and skills at a pivotal time in their lives.
+We believe Canada is filled with ambitious and talented Black, Indigenous and other self-identifying women of colour (BIWOC) who have the power to advance their careers when given access to influential networks, mentorship, allyship, tools, skills and a range of opportunities at a pivotal time in their lives.

-Founded by Dr. Golnaz Golnaraghi, the idea of AHF was born out of her lived experiences, years of college/university teaching, mentorship of early-career women, her doctoral thesis and other research.
-AHF was a seed of an idea in 2016 as Golnaz knew she wanted to mobilize action and meaningful grassroots solutions to foster more equitable workplaces for BIWoC.
-In 2018, Golnaz approached Sumayya Daghar (AHF’s Operations & Strategic Initiatives Lead) a former student research assistant and research collaboration partner, to work together.
-The need for AHF was solidified that same year when they hosted a design session with students and early career women of colour to better understand career development experiences.
-It was unequivocally clear that the lived experiences of racialized women were not an anomaly.
-It was also at this session where several members of the AHF team met and came on board to work with Golnaz and Sumayya.
+Founded by Dr. Golnaz Golnaraghi, the idea of AHF was born out of her lived experiences as a racialized immigrant woman, years of college/university teaching in business schools, mentorship of early-career women, her doctoral thesis and other research.
+AHF was a seed of an idea in 2016 as Golnaz knew she wanted to mobilize action and meaningful grassroots solutions to foster more equitable workplaces for BIWOC.
+In 2018, Golnaz approached Sumayya Daghar, a research partner and founding AHF team member to work together and collaborate closely on AHF’s strategic direction.
+The need for AHF was solidified that same year when they hosted a design session with students and women of colour to better understand career development experiences.
+It was unequivocally clear that the lived experiences of BIWOC were not an anomaly.
+It was also at this session where several members came forward to work with Golnaz and Sumayya.

 AHF hosted its first Summit as a pilot offering in October 2019 at the University of Toronto and the response was overwhelmingly positive.
-After the pandemic, AHF evolved into a national career accelerator with the Fellowship Circle as our first virtual offering.
+After the pandemic, AHF evolved into a national career accelerator with the Fellowship Circle as the first virtual offering.
 Transitioning to developing a virtual program was not a jump to quick action process, but one that has been intentional.
-The Fellowship Circle was co-created with and for BIWoC to inspire and ignite action – for our participants to build networks and community, develop skills and invest in themselves.
-This investment also requires a community of women supporting women – as mentors, as allies, as connectors, and as a peer community — and why AHF also seeks to foster cultures of active allyship and mentors who will take their learning to advance gender and racial equity within their workplaces and lives.
+Grounded in years of research and consultations, the Fellowship Circle was co-created with and for BIWOC to inspire and ignite action – for our participants to build networks and community, develop skills and invest in themselves and access opportunities.
+This investment also requires a community of women supporting women – as mentors, as allies, as connectors, and as a peer community — and why AHF also seeks to foster cultures of active and meaningful allyship through mentors and a community invested in taking their learning to advocate for and advance gender and racial equity within their workplaces and lives.

 The start of an exciting journey.